-Finally, look for jobs which involve machinery you can confidently handle.
-These are projects that use equipment which falls under your competency.
-Entry level jobs for machine operators are generally low-risk for the company.
+Finally, look for jobs that involve machinery you can confidently handle.
+These are projects that use equipment that falls under your competency.
+Entry-level jobs for machine operators are generally low-risk for the company.

 The most important thing is to get yourself through the door so you start your career.
 In time and with diligence, you should find yourself assigned to more complex projects.